Entrance pupil

 The center of the entrance pupil is the vertex of a camera's angle of view as chief rays cross this point.
 Consequently, this point is the camera's center of perspective, perspective point, viewpoint, projection center, or no-parallax point.
 This point is important in panoramic photography without digital image processing, because the camera must be rotated around the center of the entrance pupil to avoid parallax errors in the final, stitched panorama.
 Panoramic photographers often incorrectly refer to the entrance pupil as a nodal point, which is a different concept.
 Depending on the lens design, the entrance pupil location on the optical axis may be behind, within or in front of the lens system; and even at infinite distance from the lens in the case of telecentric lenses.

 The entrance pupil of the human eye, which is not quite the same as the physical pupil, is typically about 4 mm in diameter.
 It can range from 2 mm in a very brightly lit place to 8 mm in the dark.

-An optical system is typically designed with a single aperture stop, and therefore has a single entrance pupil at designed working conditions.
-In general, though, the determination of which element is the aperture stop depends on the object distance, so a system may have different entrance pupils for different object planes.
-Similarly, vignetting can cause different lateral locations at a given object plane to have different aperture stops, and therefore different entrance pupils.